scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 +, -, *
 ````

-An FP design is implemented in a similar way:
+In FP, design is implemented in a similar way:

 - You describe your set of values (your data)
 - You describe operations that work on those values (your functions)